Appalachian State Mountaineers football: Eliah Drinkwitz (2019)

-Shawn Clark era (2019–present)
+Shawn Clark era (2019–2024)

 Shawn Clark was hired as the 22nd head coach in program history on December 13, 2019.
 Clark, a 1998 graduate of the university, played under Moore and coached under Satterfield as well as Drinkwitz.
 He led the Mountaineers to a 31–17 victory over UAB Blazers in the New Orleans Bowl.
-Clark's first full season as head coach of the Mountaineers was met with complications from the COVID-19 Pandemic, which caused many changes to schedules and football operations around the country.
+Clark's first full season as head coach of the Mountaineers was met with complications from the COVID-19 pandemic, which caused many changes to schedules and football operations around the country.
 The team persevered and Clark finished 9–3 and lead the team in the inaugural Myrtle Beach Bowl to defeat the North Texas Mean Green with a dominating performance by the offense, 56–28.
 Clark had thus led the Mountaineers to their 5th and 6th consecutive bowl wins since Appalachian State joined the FBS tier of Division I.

-On September 10, 2022, Clark lead the Mountaineers to a 17–14 victory over 6th ranked Texas A&M, the programs second win against a top 10 ranked opponent, and first since Michigan in 2007.
+On September 10, 2022, Clark led the Mountaineers to a 17–14 victory over 6th ranked Texas A&M, the programs second win against a top 10 ranked opponent, and first since Michigan in 2007.
 This victory helped App State secure the school's first visit from College GameDay.
 However, the season ultimately turned out to be a disappointment for the program, as they missed bowl eligibility for the first time since their move to the FBS.

+Shawn Clark started the 2023 Appalachian State season 3-4, with a double overtime lose to UNC-Chapel Hill and two games by a field goal to end the game versus Wyoming and Coastal Carolina.
+The Mountaineers rebounded winning their next five games including defeating previously undefeated James Madison University while College GameDay was on campus.
+Clark earned a spot in the Sun Belt Conference title game in Troy, Alabama.
+Shawn Clark led Appalachian State to its 7th bowl win in the Avocados from Mexico Cure Bowl 13–9 over Miami (OH).
+On December 2, 2024, Clark was released from his contract.

+Dowell Loggains era (2025)

+Dowell Loggains was hired as new head coach on December 7, 2024.
+He was previously the offensive coordinator and quarterbacks coach for South Carolina.